To find out all you need to know about Coronavirus (COVID-19) & how to protect yourself and others, click here.

 5 ways to stop smoking

 It’s interesting how different health ailments crop up in the news from time to time.
-One week it’s obesity killing us, the next it could be smoking, and then even early signs of aging such as greying hair and baldness reportedly lead to heart disease, or so the media says.
+One week it’s obesity killing us, the next it could be smoking, and then even early signs of ageing such as greying hair and baldness reportedly lead to heart disease, or so the media says.

 It can all be quite depressing, and the fact is, we know a lot of the hard facts already, smoking is bad, over-eating leads to all sorts of problems and if we drink to excess, it’s not going to end well.
 We know this, so, why aren’t we being offered more solutions instead of this constant useless information?
 Perhaps it’s because the media just wants to make us feel bad about ourselves.
 We disagree, we know people make mistakes and we understand that once you are a smoker, or overweight, or a regular drinker, it can be very hard to get things back under control.
 We’ll be looking back on this on the blog in time, but for now, here are five ideas that might just help you quit smoking.

 Smoking increases your risk of developing cardiovascular diseases, in fact, roughly one out of five deaths from heart disease are directly related to smoking.
 Due to inhaling nicotine, smoking temporarily starves your heart of oxygen, this speeds up your heart rate (in a bad way) and raises your blood pressure.
 All of this harms the inside of your blood vessels and so you’re more likely to get blood clots, all not great for your overall health.
-Negative bit out of the way, let’s have a look at some solutions including a couple of unlikely suspects.
+With the negative bit out of the way, let’s have a look at some solutions including a couple of unlikely suspects.

 5 Tips to Quit Smoking: